 They’ve Been Around Forever, Now They Are Called Super Foods

 Something landed on my desk recently lauding the importance of adding “Super Foods” to the diabetic diet.
 As I read on, I wasn’t surprised to see the list of whole grains, legumes, fruits and vegetables that have been around forever and a day.
-I suppose that with the ballooning of the body American, caused by sedentary lifestyle and poor eating habits, the catchy title “Super Foods” is press worthy.
-In reality they are the foods we should always feast on, as the collective “we” have been doing since the discovery of fire and quantum leap of agriculture.
-Science and research has anointed them as anti-stress, life expanding, and disease prevention foods.
+I suppose that with the ballooning of the body American, caused by a sedentary lifestyle and poor eating habits, the catchy title “Super Foods” is press-worthy.
+In reality, they are the foods we should always feast on, as the collective “we” have been doing since the discovery of fire and the quantum leap of agriculture.
+Science and research have anointed them as anti-stress, life-expanding, and disease prevention foods.

 Presenting the Super Foods

-ALMONDS and WALNUTS are high on the list of lowering the risk of heart disease and prevention of numerous types of cancer.
+ALMONDS and WALNUTS are high on the list of lowering the risk of heart disease and the prevention of numerous types of cancer.
 The seer, Edgar Cayce, once said “2 almonds a day keeps cancer away”.
-Yes, the fat content is high, but it is monounsaturated, the good fat that contains many micro nutrients, vitamin E and fiber.
+Yes, the fat content is high, but it is monounsaturated, the good fat that contains many micronutrients, vitamin E and fiber.
 Walnuts also contain those terrific omega-3 fatty acids.
-Buy whole raw nuts and store in fridge or freezer for freshness.
-You can easily toast them before use by stirring them on medium high heat in a dry skillet or lying out on a cookie sheet in 350 oven until the wonderful aroma releases and the color is to your liking.
+Buy whole raw nuts and store in the fridge or freezer for freshness.
+You can easily toast them before use by stirring them on medium-high heat in a dry skillet or lying out on a cookie sheet in 350 ovens until the wonderful aroma releases and the color is to your liking.
 Use nut oils in salad dressings for a pleasant change of taste.

-OLIVE OIL, when cold pressed (meaning hand picked and not processed with heat), is rich, fruity and sublime, a nectar of the gods for sure.
+OLIVE OIL, when cold-pressed (meaning hand picked and not processed with heat), is rich, fruity and sublime, the nectar of the gods for sure.
 Besides, this monounsaturated fat is beneficial in lowering cholesterol and fighting heart disease.
 It is a staple of the excellent Mediterranean diet.
-Fortunately good olive oil is readily available in many supermarkets today.
+Fortunately, good olive oil is readily available in many supermarkets today.
 Use sparingly, 2 T. a day satisfies the body’s fat requirements in a healthy way.

 DARK AND DELICIOUS …..
 CHOCOLATE.
 Oh boy, remember the days when chocolate was the enemy in the diabetes diet?
 Lucky for us, that rule has been scratched.
 It seems as though dark chocolate contains certain flavanols and antioxidants that step up the nitric oxide in blood vessels to improve the flow of blood throughout the body and reduce blood pressure.
 Make way for a small amount (1 oz.) of dark or bittersweet chocolate to fit into your daily management of blood sugars.

-½ lb dried cannelloni beans, soaked and rinsed
+½ lb dried cannellini beans, soaked and rinsed

 1 t. olive oil